swifteditor/windows/README.md

 A feature-rich Windows application tailored for Lua scripting, built with Electron and powered by Swift's Text Editor for an optimized editing experience.

 # Updates
-- Open File System (this lets you now load files into the editor directly from your pc)
+- Removed custom buttons (we had an implementation of custom buttons but due to us adding it directly into the editor it was no longer needed)<br>
-- Clear Editor System (this lets you clear/empty the editor)
+- Tab/Index System (You can now add and remove tabs to edit multiple files at once)<br>
-- Discord Rich Presence (this lets your friends know you aren't messing around! swift editor on top)
+- Refurbished some of the applications code (we have gone through and made the source more user friendly)

 # Setup
 You will need to know basic Node.js & Electron to apply modifications or build the application.
 If you are looking to just install and use.
-You can view our releases [here](https://github.com/swifteditor/windows/releases/tag/releases)
+You can view our releases [here](https://github.com/swifteditor/windows/releases/)

 # Dependencies (only needed if building)
 Electron<br>